smhurf/lewagon_challenges/01-Python/01-Programming-Basics/08-Optional-Sudoku-Solver/README.md

 ]
 ```

+The **zeros** represent empty slots that need to be filled with the correct numbers.

-The **output** grid returned by your method should also be represented as a Python list of list:
+The **output** grid returned by your function should also be represented as a Python list of list:

 ```python
 grid_solution = [